 As a visual artist, he has also had a number of exhibitions of his own work – both solo and group exhibitions - in England, Ireland, Scotland and Wales.
-These have included 'The Black Bastard as a Cultural Icon (1985), 'The Slaughter of Another Golden Calf' (1984/85), and 'Marcus Garvey: The Blackest Star' (1988).
+These have included 'The Black Bastard as a Cultural Icon' (1985), 'The Slaughter of Another Golden Calf' (1984/85), and 'Marcus Garvey: The Blackest Star' (1988).
 In 1989, Eddie Chambers' work was included in the major Hayward Gallery touring exhibition, 'The Other Story: Asian, African and Caribbean artists in Post-War Britain', curated by Rasheed Araeen.
-More recently, his work was included in 'The Blk Art Group, 1983-1984', at the Graves Art Gallery, Sheffield (2011).
+His work was included in 'The Blk Art Group, 1983-1984', at the Graves Art Gallery, Sheffield (2011).
 His work was also included in the 2014 Ikon Gallery exhibition, As Exciting As We Can Make It, which looked at the ikon Gallery's programme during the 1980s.
 His piece of work, The Destruction of the National Front is now in the collection of Tate Britain.
 In the realm of research, his exhibitions have included 'Black Presence', a major exhibition on the history of the Black Presence in Bristol, first shown at Watershed Media Centre, Bristol, in 1986.

 In 1989 Eddie Chambers established the African and Asian Visual Artists' Archive (AAVAA), the only dedicated research and reference facility in the country, concerned with documenting the history, presence and work of British-based Black artists.
 He coordinated AAVAA for several years, until the autumn of 1992.
 Two decades later, AAVAA was de-accessioned by the University of East London and the material returned to Eddie Chambers.
 The material is currently being incorporated into Eddie Chambers' ongoing archival project.

 His most recent curatorial project was 'Art History: Selections from the Green-Christian Collection', on show in the Visual Art Center, Department of Art and Art History, University of Texas at Austin, January 31 - March 8 2014.